Data-to-text Generation by Splicing Together Nearest Neighbors: Models, Training, and Generation

-Training proceeds by sampling a mini-batch of examples and their corresponding derivations, and minimizing the sums of the losses~\eqref{eq:loss1} and~\eqref{eq:loss2} over each action in each derivation, divided by the mini-batch size.
-To minimize memory consumption, for each action in each derivation we form the policy distributions above by randomly sampling only $R$ of the $N$ neighbor sequences in $\mcN'$, in addition to the oracle one.
+Training proceeds by sampling a mini-batch of examples and their derivations, and minimizing the sums of the losses~\eqref{eq:loss1} and~\eqref{eq:loss2} over each action in each derivation, divided by the mini-batch size.